 The information provided in this Sales Prospectus is based on our understanding of current tax laws.
-It is addressed to persons subject to unlimited individual or corporate income taxation in Germany.
+The summary of tax regulations is addressed to persons subject to unlimited individual or corporate income taxation in Germany.
 However, no responsibility can be assumed for potential changes in the tax structure through legislation, court decisions or the orders of the tax authorities.